BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 * 0xae = OP_CHECKMULTISIG

 In other words, that `redeemScript` was a translation of of "2 0307fd375ed7cced0f50723e3e1a97bbe7ccff7318c815df4e99a59bc94dbcd819 0367c4f666f18279009c941e57fab3e42653c6553e5ca092c104d1db279e328a28 2 OP_CHECKMULTISIG"

+If you'd like a mechanical hand with this sort of translation in the future, take a look at the online [Chain Query](https://chainquery.com/bitcoin-api/decodescript), which translates from hexcode to opcode, or the Python [Transaction Script Compiler](https://github.com/Kefkius/txsc), which translates back and forth.

 _If this is intimidating, don't worry about it; as we said, this will usually be done with an API.
 As we lay bare the foundation of P2SH Scripting, we're mostly explaining what those APIs will do._